somepaulo/MoreWaita/CONTRIBUTING.md

 #### Here are seven basic rules that will help get your pull request merged:

 **1. Follow the icon sizes and placements from existing icons**
 Generally, the best way to create new icons is to modify existing ones of a similar shape and colour.
+You can also use Gnome's official [icon template](https://gitlab.gnome.org/Teams/Design/HIG-app-icons/blob/master/template.svg) for app icons.
+Check the [Gnome HIG](https://developer.gnome.org/hig/guidelines/app-icons.html) on app icons for more info.

 **2. Always clean up and save as 'Plain SVG' in Inkscape**
 Inkscape usually saves into its own _'Inkscape SVG'_ format with additional data, unneeded in the icon.
 So always do a _'Clean Up Document'_ action from the File menu and _'Save As'_ -> _'Plain SVG'_.